mfaust/monitoring/icinga2/README.md

     sudo docker build -t icinga2 --rm=true --force-rm=true .

+    or

+    ./build.sh

 Start a new container and bind to host's port 80 and 5665 with using DNS 10.1.2.14 and 10.1.2.63

-    sudo docker run --dns=10.1.2.14 --dns=10.1.2.63 --publish=80:80 --publish=5665:5665 icinga2
+    sudo docker run --dns=10.1.2.14 --dns=10.1.2.63 --publish=80:80 --publish=5665:5665 --volume=${PWD}/shared/icinga2:/usr/local/share/icinga2  icinga2

-Start a new container and supply the icinga and icinga_web password

-    sudo docker run -e ICINGA_PASSWORD="icinga" -e ICINGA_WEB_PASSWORD="icinga_web" -t icinga2:latest
+    or

+    ./run.sh

+After start, the icinga2 Service are up and running (hopefully).
+Now you can add some Nodes via ReST-API

+    ./shared/bin/icinga-api.sh

+The Script add currently some Infrastructur Nodes (eg. pc-ci.coremedia.com, chef-server.coremedia.com and so on) with an set an small Service-Checks.

 ## Icinga Web 2

 Icinga Web 2 can be accessed at http://localhost/icingaweb2 with the credentials icingaadmin:icinga

 ## Environment variables & Volumes